 What is My Responsibility as the Patient/Parent?
 It is very important that the patient and their family members are committed to this process.
 The patient and family must be diligent about mixing and taking their prescribed dose each day and coming in for up-dosing every 2 weeks during the build-up phase.
 Each patient/family will be given instructions regarding dose administration that must be followed closely.
 It is the responsibility of the patient/family to contact the food allergy personnel on call if the patient experiences issues with their dose or any events that may interfere with the safety of the administration of their current dose.
 It is absolutely essential that the patient continue with a diet avoidant of their allergen(s) and have access to their epinephrine auto-injectors at all times.

 What Happens if I Stop OIT?
 At this point OIT is not considered a cure.
 While research is ongoing about what happens after OIT in stopped, at this time, a maintenance dose will have to be taken daily indefinitely to maintain protection.

-What are the next steps if I am Interested in OIT for me/my child?
-In order to determine if you or your child is a candidate for OIT treatment, you or your child needs to be evaluated by one of the allergists at Rady Children’s Hospital.
-If you or your child already has an allergist at Rady Children’s Hospital, please contact them and let them know that you are interested or would like more information, and they can refer you or your child to the FIT clinic.
-Otherwise, please make an appointment for you or your child with one of our allergists for an initial consultation by calling Central Scheduling at 858-966-5999, ext.
+What are the Next Steps if I am Interested in OIT for Me/My Child?
+In order to determine if your child is a candidate for OIT treatment, your child needs to be evaluated by one of the allergists at Rady Children’s Hospital.
+If your child already has an allergist at Rady Children’s Hospital, please contact them and let them know that you are interested or would like more information, and they can refer your child to the Food Allergy Immunotherapy Clinic.
+Otherwise, please make an appointment for your child with one of our allergists for an initial consultation by calling Central Scheduling at 858-966-5999, ext.
 2; you may need a referral to Allergy from your primary care physician, depending on your insurance coverage.